awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 Both `KMS Key ARN` and `KMS MRKey ARN` accept MRK or regular Single Region KMS ARNs.

+To be clear, an KMS ARN for a Multi-Region Key MAY be provided to the `KMS Key ARN` configuration, and a KMS ARN for non Multi-Region Key MAY be provided to the `KMS MRKey ARN` configuration.

 `Discovery` does not take an additional argument.

 `MRDiscovery` MUST take an additional argument, which is a region.